Back to Blogs

 As a University of Michigan law professor specializing in life science innovation, Nicholson Price, said: “There have been questions about capacity constraints on FDA, whether they have the staff and relevant expertise.
 They had a plan to increase hiring in this space, and they have in fact hired a bunch more people in the digital health space.”

-💡 Around 75% of AI/ML models the FDA has approved so far are in radiology, with only 11% in cardiology.
-Out of 521 approved up until January 2023, that’s 392 in radiology AI.
+light-callout-cta 💡 Around 75% of AI/ML models the FDA has approved so far are in radiology, with only 11% in cardiology.
+Out of 950 approved up until August 2024, that’s 712 in radiology AI.

 One of the reasons for this is the vast amount of image-based data that data scientists and ML engineers can use when training models, mainly from imaging and electrocardiograms.